DonghoonPark12/cs229/README.md

  # Coursera_Machine-Learning

 # Week5

-Why weight of NN should be intialized to random numbers?
+Why weight of NN should be intialized to random numbers? \n
 A. (https://stackoverflow.com/questions/20027598/why-should-weights-of-neural-networks-be-initialized-to-random-numbers)